cfw-guide/dsi.cfw.guide/_pages/en_US/h2testw-(windows).md

 1. Extract the h2testw archive anywhere on your computer.
 2. With your SD card inserted into your computer, run `h2testw.exe`.
-3. Select your prefered viewing Language.
+3. Select which language you'd like to see h2testw in.
 4. Set your SD card's drive letter as your target.
 5. Ensure "all available space" is selected.
 6. Click "Write + Verify".